Zuni language: Orthography

 This orthography was largely worked out by Curtis Cook.

 Old orthographies

 Linguists and anthropologists have created and used their own writing system for Zuni before the alphabet was standardized.
 One was developed for Zuni by linguist Stanley Newman (Newman 1954).
-This practical orthography essentially followed Americanist phonetic notation with the substitution of some uncommon letters with other letters or digraphs (two letter combinations).
+This practical orthography essentially followed Americanist phonetic notation with the substitution of some uncommon letters with other letters or digraphs (two-letter combinations).
 A further revised orthography is used in Dennis Tedlock's transcriptions of oral narratives.

-A comparison of the systems is in the table below.
+See the table below for a comparison of the systems.